With winter just around the corner, lets take a minute and review running in the cold weather.

 Start with Socks

 When lacing your shoes, do not lace them too tight.
 Compressing your feet into shoes can cause decreased circulation and pain.
 On the same thought, ensure you are fitted with your winter shoes with the socks you intend to use for running.
 The shoes may need to be increased in length as well as width to allow for a proper fit.
-Visit your local running store for the latest options in cold weather running.
+Visit Healthy Steps or your local running store for the latest options in cold weather running.

 For many, the colder months allow for cross training activities.
 Cross training is a great way to keep your cardiovascular health and also allow your legs and feet to take a break from the repetition of running.
 When you cross train, you reduce your exposure to running injuries.
 Check out your local health club or YMCA for alternative cross training activities!